jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

  - A leader is not allowed to update `commitIndex` to somewhere in a *previous* term (or, for that matter, a future term).
 Thus, as the rule says, you specifically need to check that `log[N].term == currentTerm`.
+This is because Raft leaders cannot be sure an entry is actually committed (and will not ever be changed in the future) if it's not from their current term.
+This is illustrated by Figure 8 in the paper.

 One common source of confusion is the difference between `nextIndex` and `matchIndex`.
-In particular, students often observe that `matchIndex = nextIndex - 1`, and will initially simply not implement `matchIndex`.
+In particular, you may observe that `matchIndex = nextIndex - 1`, and simply not implement `matchIndex`.
 This is not safe.
 While `nextIndex` and `matchIndex` are generally updated at the same time to a similar value (specifically, `nextIndex = matchIndex + 1`), the two serve quite different purposes. `nextIndex` is a *guess* as to what prefix the leader shares with a given follower.
 It is generally quite optimistic (we share everything), and is moved backwards only on negative responses.
 For example, when a leader has just been elected, `nextIndex` is set to be index index at the end of the log.
-In a way, `nextIndex` is used for performance -- you only need to send these things to this peer. `matchIndex` is used for safety.
-It is a conservative *measurement* of what prefix of the log the leader shares with a given follower. `matchIndex` cannot ever be set to a value that is too high, as this may cause the `commitIndex` to be moved too far forward.
+In a way, `nextIndex` is used for performance -- you only need to send these things to this peer.

+`matchIndex` is used for safety.
+It is a conservative *measurement* of what prefix of the log the leader shares with a given follower.
+`matchIndex` cannot ever be set to a value that is too high, as this may cause the `commitIndex` to be moved too far forward.
 This is why `matchIndex` is initialized to -1 (i.e., we agree on no prefix), and only updated when a follower *positively acknowledges* an `AppendEntries` RPC.

 #### Term confusion